nye17/javelin/README.rst

 Fitting the Continuum
 ---------------------

-As shown in the last section, we need to fit the continuum frist, i.e., work with the continuum light curve alone to derive the posterior distributions of DRW parameters.
+As shown in the last section, we need to fit the continuum frist, using the continuum light curve alone to derive the posterior distributions of DRW parameters.
 Since for now we only work on the continuum model, we can load the continuum light curve either by::